-As the manager of the Counsel Funds, we are under a statutory duty imposed by the Securities Act (Ontario) to act honestly, in good faith and in the best interests of all of our managed Counsel Funds, and to exercise the degree of care, diligence and skill that a reasonably prudent person would exercise in the same circumstances.
+As the manager of the Counsel Funds, we are under a statutory duty imposed by the Securities Act (Ontario) to act honestly, in good faith and in the best interests of all our managed Counsel Funds, and to exercise the degree of care, diligence and skill that a reasonably prudent person would exercise in the same circumstances.

 Our Board of Directors is responsible for overseeing our compliance with that statutory duty owed to the Counsel Funds.
-To assist with its duties, the Board has appointed an Audit Committee and a Fund Oversight Committee, as further described below.

-The Board operates in accordance with the provisions of a Unanimous Shareholders Agreement (the "USA") entered into by our shareholders.
-Pursuant to the USA, the Board generally supervises our functions as the manager of the Counsel Funds.
+The Board of Directors operates in accordance with the provisions of a Unanimous Shareholders Agreement (the "USA") entered into by our shareholders.
+Pursuant to the USA, the Board generally supervises our functions as the manager of the Funds.
 IPCI, the sole voting shareholder, has oversight responsibilities for all other matters related to us, including corporate governance, operating results, financial and strategic planning, product strategy, compensation and personnel decisions and overall corporate level risk management.